Welcome from the Program Director

 The University of Kansas School of Medicine Otolaryngology-Head and Neck Surgery (OTOHNS) training program accepts four new residents each year through the National Resident Matching Program (www.nrmp.org).
 Applicants must graduate from a LCME-accredited medical school in the United States or Canada and be eligible to obtain Kansas and Missouri medical licenses.
-In the last three years we received between 350 and 400 submissions.
-Approximately fifty applicants are invited to interview, although we increased the number of interview spots during the pandemic.
+In the last three years we received between 350 and 425 submissions.
+Approximately fifty applicants are invited to interview.
+We will be returning to in person interviews for the 2023-2024 application cycle.
 The interview experience consists of round robin interviews with program faculty and residents, with opportunities to ask questions of residents in less formal group settings.
 Interviewees are ranked based on their preparedness, ability, aptitude, academic credentials and communication skills.
-We were able to successfully replicate our interview process virtually during the height of the pandemic, but very much look forward to having in-person interviews again in the future.

-The OTOHNS program consists of five years of OTOHNS training under the direction of the Residency Program Director Shannon Kraft, MD and Associate Program Director Justin Bond, MD.
-The Department's research program is directed by the Resident Research Committee, chaired by the OTOHNS Director of Research, Dianne Durham, PhD, and Clinical Research Director Kevin Sykes, PhD, MPH.
+The OTOHNS program consists of five years of OTOHNS training under the direction of the Residency Program Director Shannon Kraft, MD and Associate Program Director Erin Buczek, MD.
+The Department's research program is directed by the Resident Research Committee, chaired by one of our lead researchers, Dr. Jennifer Villwock, with the assistance of Frank Materia, PhD.
 Our Clinical Competency Committee helps to ensure successful learning outcomes in our robust training program.
 Senior Program Coordinator Toni Holthaus, MBA provides day-to-day coordination and support for the program leadership, current residents and fellows, and alumni.

-The University of Kansas Residency Program has received favorable review with commendation by the ACGME OTOHNS Residency Review Committee and our Residency Program was rewarded a ten-year cycle within the ACGME's accreditation system.
+The University of Kansas Residency Program has received favorable review with commendation by the ACGME OTOHNS Residency Review Committee and our Residency Program was awarded a ten-year cycle within the ACGME's accreditation system.

 Toni Holthaus, MBA